exadel-inc/esl/src/modules/esl-base-element/README.md

 ## Base Element
-**ESLBaseElement** - base class for custom (tag) element declaration **ESLMixinElement** (beta) - base class to create mixin element that attaches to element via custom attribute
+**ESLBaseElement** - base class for custom (tag) element declaration **ESLMixinElement** (beta) - base class to create a mixin element that attaches to the element via a custom attribute

 ### Base Element static API
 - `MyElement.is` - property that defines tag name